Loading [MathJax]/extensions/TeX/mathchoice.js

 Review of the Alexander Polynomial:

 The Alexander Polynomial is an invariant which is strongly related to the Conway polynomial, and has a very pleasant topological definition.
-The complement of any knot in $S^3$ has $H_1(S^3\setminus K)=\mathbb Z$, so the covering space $X_K$ of $S^3\setminus K$ associated with the commutator subgroup has deck transformation group $\mathbb Z$.
-This means that $H_1(S^3\setminus K)$ is a $\mathbb Z[\mathbb Z]$-module.
-We will think of the group ring $\mathbb Z[\mathbb Z]$ as Laurent polynomials in $t$: $\mathbb Z[t,t^{-1}]$.
-Moreover, we will switch to rational coefficients, since $\mathbb Q[t^{\pm 1}]$ is a PID.
-Let $M_K$ be the first homology of $M_K$ with rational coefficients, looked upon as a $\Lambda=\mathbb Q[t^{\pm 1}]$ module.
+The complement of any knot in S^3 has H_1(S^3\setminus K)=\mathbb Z, so the covering space X_K of S^3\setminus K associated with the commutator subgroup has deck transformation group \mathbb Z. This means that H_1(S^3\setminus K) is a \mathbb Z[\mathbb Z]-module.
+We will think of the group ring \mathbb Z[\mathbb Z] as Laurent polynomials in t: \mathbb Z[t,t^{-1}].
+Moreover, we will switch to rational coefficients, since \mathbb Q[t^{\pm 1}] is a PID.
+Let M_K be the first homology of M_K with rational coefficients, looked upon as a \Lambda=\mathbb Q[t^{\pm 1}] module.
 This is called the Alexander Module.
-One can show, for example by finding an explicit presentation for $M_K$, that $M_K$ is a finitely generated torsion module over $\Lambda$.
+One can show, for example by finding an explicit presentation for M_K, that M_K is a finitely generated torsion module over \Lambda.
 By the classification of modules over a PID, we have

-$$M_K\cong \bigoplus \Lambda/ f_i \Lambda$$
+M_K\cong \bigoplus \Lambda/ f_i \Lambda

-for some $f_i\in \Lambda$.
+for some f_i\in \Lambda.

-The Alexander polynomial $\Delta_K(t)$ is defined to be the product of all $p_i$: $\Delta_K(t)=\prod_i f_i$.
-I.e. it is the order of the Alexander module $M_K$.
-The polynomials $f_i$ are only well-defined up to units in $\Lambda$.
-So in addition to multiplying by rational numbers, one can also multiply by powers of $t$.
+The Alexander polynomial \Delta_K(t) is defined to be the product of all p_i: \Delta_K(t)=\prod_i f_i.
+I.e. it is the order of the Alexander module M_K.
+The polynomials f_i are only well-defined up to units in \Lambda.
+So in addition to multiplying by rational numbers, one can also multiply by powers of t.
 The Alexander polynomial is therefore only well-defined up to these operations.
 However, there is a satisfying normal form.
-It turns out that $\Delta_K(t)$ is equivalent up to multiplying by powers of $t$ to $\Delta_K(t^{-1})$.
-So one can assume that it is symmetric $\Delta_K(t)=\Delta_K(t^{-1})$.
-Moreover one can multiply by a constant so that $\Delta_K(1)=1$.
-With these conventions, though not obviously, $\Delta_K(t)$ has integer coefficients.
-In fact, Levine showed that each $f_i$ has these properties.
+It turns out that \Delta_K(t) is equivalent up to multiplying by powers of t to \Delta_K(t^{-1}).
+So one can assume that it is symmetric \Delta_K(t)=\Delta_K(t^{-1}).
+Moreover one can multiply by a constant so that \Delta_K(1)=1.
+With these conventions, though not obviously, \Delta_K(t) has integer coefficients.
+In fact, Levine showed that each f_i has these properties.

-The Conway Polynomial is a repackaging of the Alexander polynomial under the change of variables $z=t^{1/2}-t^{-1/2}$.
+The Conway Polynomial is a repackaging of the Alexander polynomial under the change of variables z=t^{1/2}-t^{-1/2}.

 Hartley and Kawauchi's Argument for strongly positive amphicheiral knots:

-Theorem: If $K$ is strongly positive amphicheiral, then the Alexander module is a direct double $M_k\cong N \oplus N$ for some $\Lambda$-module $N$.
-This implies that the Conway polynomial is a square $f(z^2)^2$.
+Theorem: If K is strongly positive amphicheiral, then the Alexander module is a direct double M_k\cong N \oplus N for some \Lambda-module N. This implies that the Conway polynomial is a square f(z^2)^2.

-Proof: Let $\alpha\colon S^3\to S^3$ be an orientation-reversing involution that preserves the knot's strand orientation.
+Proof: Let \alpha\colon S^3\to S^3 be an orientation-reversing involution that preserves the knot's strand orientation.
 It turns out that it must have two fixed points in the complement of the knot.
-This implies that $\alpha$'s restriction to $S^3\setminus K$ lifts to an involution $\tilde{\alpha}$ of the universal abelian cover $X_K$.
-We will use that $M_K$ has a nondegenerate sesquilinear pairing, called the Blanchfield form:
+This implies that \alpha's restriction to S^3\setminus K lifts to an involution \tilde{\alpha} of the universal abelian cover X_K.
+We will use that M_K has a nondegenerate sesquilinear pairing, called the Blanchfield form:

-$$B\colon M_K\otimes M_K\to \mathbb Q(t)/\mathbb Q[t,t^{-1}].$$
+B\colon M_K\otimes M_K\to \mathbb Q(t)/\mathbb Q[t,t^{-1}].

-By definition, $B(x,y)$ is defined as follows.
-Since $M_K$ is torsion, there is some $\Delta\in \mathbb Q[t,t^{-1}]$ such that $\Delta\cdot y=\partial \sigma$.
-Indeed one could simply let $\Delta$ be the Alexander polynomial.
+By definition, B(x,y) is defined as follows.
+Since M_K is torsion, there is some \Delta\in \mathbb Q[t,t^{-1}] such that \Delta\cdot y=\partial \sigma.
+Indeed one could simply let \Delta be the Alexander polynomial.
 Then we let

-where $\cdot$ denotes the algebraic intersection number.
+where \cdot denotes the algebraic intersection number.

-$B$ is sesquilinear: $B(fx,gy)=f\bar g B(x,y)$ and $B(x,y)=\overline{B(y,x)}$.
+B is sesquilinear: B(fx,gy)=f\bar g B(x,y) and B(x,y)=\overline{B(y,x)}.

-Moreover, because $\alpha$ preserves the knot's orientation, it must reverse a meridian.
-Hence $\tilde{\alpha} t\tilde\alpha=t^{-1}$, which implies that $B(\tilde\alpha x,\tilde\alpha y)=-\overline{B(x,y)}.$ Now the trick is to define $B'(x,y)=B(x,\tilde{\alpha} y)$.
-It is not hard to see that this is an antisymmetric nondegenerate bilinear form (not sesquilinear) on $M_K$.
-Now $M_K$ is a finitely generated module over a PID; so it decomposes as a direct sum of pieces $\Lambda/f\Lambda$.
-Moreover we may assume that the $f$'s are powers of primes $p\in \Lambda$.
-We can therefore decompose $M_K$ into a direct sum of $p$-primary components: $$M_K=\oplus_p M_K^{(p)}$$ where each $M_K^{(p)}$ is a direct sum of cyclic modules of order $p^k$ for some $k$.
-It is not hard to see that this must be an orthogonal decomposition with respect to $B'$.
-Now, each $M_K^{(p)}$ decomposes into a direct sum of cyclic modules of order $p$, plus those of order $p^2$ and so forth.
+Moreover, because \alpha preserves the knot's orientation, it must reverse a meridian.
+Hence \tilde{\alpha} t\tilde\alpha=t^{-1}, which implies that B(\tilde\alpha x,\tilde\alpha y)=-\overline{B(x,y)}.
+Now the trick is to define B'(x,y)=B(x,\tilde{\alpha} y).
+It is not hard to see that this is an antisymmetric nondegenerate bilinear form (not sesquilinear) on M_K.
+Now M_K is a finitely generated module over a PID; so it decomposes as a direct sum of pieces \Lambda/f\Lambda.
+Moreover we may assume that the f's are powers of primes p\in \Lambda.
+We can therefore decompose M_K into a direct sum of p-primary components: M_K=\oplus_p M_K^{(p)} where each M_K^{(p)} is a direct sum of cyclic modules of order p^k for some k.
+It is not hard to see that this must be an orthogonal decomposition with respect to B'.
+Now, each M_K^{(p)} decomposes into a direct sum of cyclic modules of order p, plus those of order p^2 and so forth.
 This decomposition is not necessarily orthogonal, but can be fixed up to be so, using an upper triangular argument.
-So we get summands $\oplus_{i=1}^{j(k,p)} \Lambda/p^k\Lambda$ supporting a nondegenerate antisymmetric bilinear form.
-Tensoring with the field $F=\Lambda/p\Lambda$, we get a symplectic vector space of dimension $j(k,p)$, which must therefore be even!
-This implies that $M_K$ is a direct double, as desired. $\Box$
+So we get summands \oplus_{i=1}^{j(k,p)} \Lambda/p^k\Lambda supporting a nondegenerate antisymmetric bilinear form.
+Tensoring with the field F=\Lambda/p\Lambda, we get a symplectic vector space of dimension j(k,p), which must therefore be even!
+This implies that M_K is a direct double, as desired. \Box

 So, now that we understand this classical result of Hartley and Kawauchi, how did Vassiliev invariants enter the picture?
 For the purposes of this blog post it is not that important to know what exactly a Vassiliev invariant is.
 It is a type of knot invariant.
 Some are "Vassiliev" and some are not.
 The name is used as an adjective to describe some knot invariants in much the way the proper name "Hausdorff" is used as an adjective to describe certain topological spaces.
 The first thing we want to bring attention to is that the coefficients of the Conway polynomial are Vassiliev invariants of knots:

-and their Vassiliev degree is $2i$.
+and their Vassiliev degree is 2i.
 These invariants are not additive under connected sum, which can be desirable.
-A standard trick to make them additive is to apply the formal logarithm of power series $\log\colon 1+z\mathbb Z[[z]]\to z\mathbb Z[[z]]$ to $C_K(z)$ and then consider the coefficients.
+A standard trick to make them additive is to apply the formal logarithm of power series \log\colon 1+z\mathbb Z[[z]]\to z\mathbb Z[[z]] to C_K(z) and then consider the coefficients.
 However, this trick does not preserve integrality of the coefficients.
 This leads to the following definitions:

-Definition: Define $$\exp_{\mathbb Z}\colon z\mathbb Z[[z]]\to 1+z\mathbb Z[[z]]$$ by the formula $$\exp_{\mathbb Z}(a_1 z+a_2 z^2+\cdots)= (1-z)^{a_1}(1+z^2)^{a_2}(1-z^3)^{a_3}\cdots=\prod (1+(-z)^n)^{a_n}$$
+Definition: Define \exp_{\mathbb Z}\colon z\mathbb Z[[z]]\to 1+z\mathbb Z[[z]] by the formula \exp_{\mathbb Z}(a_1 z+a_2 z^2+\cdots)= (1-z)^{a_1}(1+z^2)^{a_2}(1-z^3)^{a_3}\cdots=\prod (1+(-z)^n)^{a_n}

-It is not hard to see that $\exp_{\mathbb Z}$ is bijective and sends addition to multiplication.
-We define $\log_{\mathbb Z}\colon 1+z\mathbb Z[[z]]\to z\mathbb Z[[z]]$ as its inverse.
+It is not hard to see that \exp_{\mathbb Z} is bijective and sends addition to multiplication.
+We define \log_{\mathbb Z}\colon 1+z\mathbb Z[[z]]\to z\mathbb Z[[z]] as its inverse.

-Primitive Vassiliev Invariants from the Conway Polynomial: We now define primitive (i.e. additive under connected sum) Vassiliev invariants of degree $2k$ coming from the Conway polynomial, $pc_{2k}\colon \{\text{Knots}\}\to \mathbb Z$, by
+Primitive Vassiliev Invariants from the Conway Polynomial: We now define primitive (i.e. additive under connected sum) Vassiliev invariants of degree 2k coming from the Conway polynomial, pc_{2k}\colon \{\text{Knots}\}\to \mathbb Z, by

-$$\log_{\mathbb Z}(C_K(z))=\sum_{i=1}^\infty pc_{2i}(K) z^{2i},$$
+\log_{\mathbb Z}(C_K(z))=\sum_{i=1}^\infty pc_{2i}(K) z^{2i},

-where the formal logarithm $\log_{\mathbb Z}$ is taken with respect to the variable $z^2$.
+where the formal logarithm \log_{\mathbb Z} is taken with respect to the variable z^2.

 These invariants have an interesting property.
-Modulo $2$, they drop in degree. $pc_{2n}\pmod 2$ is of degree $2n-1$.
+Modulo 2, they drop in degree. pc_{2n}\pmod 2 is of degree 2n-1.
 On the other hand, no torsion is known among Vassiliev knot invariants.
 It is thus natural to conjecture

-Conjecture: There exist integer-valued Vassiliev knot invariants $v_{2n-1}$ of degree $2n-1$ such that $v_{2n-1}\cong pc_{2n}\pmod 2$.
+Conjecture: There exist integer-valued Vassiliev knot invariants v_{2n-1} of degree 2n-1 such that v_{2n-1}\cong pc_{2n}\pmod 2.

-Such invariants have been explicitly identified for $n=1,2$.
+Such invariants have been explicitly identified for n=1,2.

 A knot invariant taking values in an abelian group is said to be odd if it changes sign under mirror image.
-Thus odd $\mathbb Z$-valued knot invariants vanish on amphicheiral knots.
+Thus odd \mathbb Z-valued knot invariants vanish on amphicheiral knots.

-Somewhat unmotivated conjecture: The invariants $v_{4n-1}$ can be chosen to be odd.
+Somewhat unmotivated conjecture: The invariants v_{4n-1} can be chosen to be odd.

-This appears to be untrue for general $v_{2n-1}$, but experimental evidence suggested to me that it could be true in the stated half of cases!
-If this is true, it implies that $pc_{4n}\cong 0\pmod 2$ on amphicheiral knots.
+This appears to be untrue for general v_{2n-1}, but experimental evidence suggested to me that it could be true in the stated half of cases!
+If this is true, it implies that pc_{4n}\cong 0\pmod 2 on amphicheiral knots.

-The following proposition then tells us how these considerations on Vassiliev invariants lead to the mod $4$ splitting conjecture.
+The following proposition then tells us how these considerations on Vassiliev invariants lead to the mod 4 splitting conjecture.

-Proposition: The invariants $pc_{4n}\cong 0\pmod 2$ iff $C_K(z)$ factors as $f(z)f(-z)$ modulo $4$.
+Proposition: The invariants pc_{4n}\cong 0\pmod 2 iff C_K(z) factors as f(z)f(-z) modulo 4.

-So, one approach to proving the mod 4 splitting conjecture is to explicitly identify degree $4n-1$ Vassiliev invariants $v_{4n-1}$ which have the same parity as $pc_{4n}$.
+So, one approach to proving the mod 4 splitting conjecture is to explicitly identify degree 4n-1 Vassiliev invariants v_{4n-1} which have the same parity as pc_{4n}.
 This appears to be a difficult problem.
-Already for $n=2$ the answer is not known.
-In degree $7$, the space of all Vassiliev invariants is spanned by polynomial invariants coming from the HOMFLY and Kauffman polynomials, together with a $2$-fold cable.
-Computer calculations show that $v_{4n-1}$ must involve this cabled invariant, though we have not explicitly identified it.
+Already for n=2 the answer is not known.
+In degree 7, the space of all Vassiliev invariants is spanned by polynomial invariants coming from the HOMFLY and Kauffman polynomials, together with a 2-fold cable.
+Computer calculations show that v_{4n-1} must involve this cabled invariant, though we have not explicitly identified it.

 Wednesday, November 9, 2016